yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Capability Discovery
 {: #capability-discovery}

-In order to support the discovery of STAR capabilities, The directory object of an ACME STAR server is extended with the following attributes inside the "meta" field:
+In order to support the discovery of STAR capabilities, the directory object defined in Section 9.7.6 of {{RFC8555}} is extended with the following attributes inside the "meta" field:

 - star-enabled (required, boolean): indicates STAR support.
-An ACME STAR server MUST include this key, and MUST set it to true if the feature is enabled.
+An ACME STAR server MUST include this attribute, and MUST set it to true if the feature is enabled.
 - star-min-cert-validity (required, integer): minimum acceptable value for recurrent-certificate-validity, in seconds.
 - star-max-renewal (required, integer): maximum delta between recurrent-end-date and recurrent-start-date, in seconds.
 - star-allow-certificate-get (optional, boolean): see {{certificate-get-nego}}.

-An example directory object advertising STAR support with one day star-min-cert-validity and one year star-max-renewal, and supporting certificate fetching with an HTTP GET:
+An example directory object advertising STAR support with one day star-min-cert-validity and one year star-max-renewal, and supporting certificate fetching with an HTTP GET is shown in {{figstardir}}.

 ~~~
   {